Skip to the content.

 Napat Laosaengpha (Chulalongkorn University), Thanit Tativannarat (Chulalongkorn University), Attapol Rutherford (Chulalongkorn University), Ekapol Chuangsuwanich (Chulalongkorn University)

-10:05 AM – 10:15 AM Talk: Multi-objective ranking for job marketplace optimization
+10:05 AM – 10:15 AM Talk: Multi-objective ranking for job marketplace optimization [PDF]

 10:15 AM – 10:25 AM Talk: Enterprise Experimentation with Hierarchical Entities [PDF]